sukidog/DAPLink/docs/DEVELOPERS-GUIDE.md

 ## Test
 DAPLink has an extensive set of automated tests written in Python.
-They are used for regressions testing, but you can use them to validate your DAPLink port.
-Details are [here](AUTOMATED_TESTING.md)
+They are used for regression testing, but you can use them to validate your DAPLink port.
+Details are [here](AUTOMATED_TESTS.md)

 ## Release